-An entry of B in this specification causes the output field to be reset to blanks or zeros after execution of the output operation specified.
+An entry of B in this specification causes the output field to be reset to blanks or zeros after the field is placed in the output record.
 Alphameric fields are set to blanks; numeric fields are set to zeros.

-This specification has an additional feature: If the output field being reset by the Blank After specification is also being tested for zero or blank on the input specifications or being tested for zero on the calculation specifications, the corresponding indicator is turned on after the output field is reset.
+This specification has an additional feature: if the output field being reset by the Blank After specification is also being tested for zero or blank on the input specifications or being tested for zero on the calculation specifications, the corresponding indicator is turned on after the output field is reset.
 However, associated plus or minus indicators are not turned off.